-Bookminders is an accounting firm that hires highly-skilled home-based accountants and bookkeepers to work for their small business and non-profit clients.
+Bookminders is an accounting firm that hires highly-skilled home-based accountants and bookkeepers to work for their small business and non-profit clients

-Expected pay: varies by position and experience, ranging from $21 – $46 per hour*
+Expected pay: $21 – $46 per hour, depending on experience

 Husl$core: $$$